fdavidsen/Simple-Web-Development-Projects/Horoscope/README.md

 # Horoscope
-Daily horoscope of 12 Astrology Zodiac Signs with the addition of current week, month, and year.
+Read today's daily horoscope for all the zodiac signs on this page.
+There are additional horoscopes for this week, month and year!

 ## Sources of API
 - https://github.com/tapaswenipathak/Horoscope-API